7pace Timetracker benefits for developers, cloud-based authorization via tokens or personal access tokens (PAT), and help and support options

 7pace Timetracker is a professional full-feature time recording and management solution that seamlessly integrates with Azure DevOps Server (on-prem) and DevOps Services (cloud) .
 7pace Timetracker allows software teams in small to enterprise-sized companies plan, estimate, and record time directly in DevOps without having to leave your environment.

 After installing 7pace Timetracker (cloud) to your DevOps Services account, the "7pace Timetracker" menu will display as part of your DevOps Services side menu bar.
 7pace Timetracker consists of a web server interface that allows you to add, edit, import, export, approve, and manage the time of individual team members and the whole team.
-There is also an optional downloadable Windows Client that can be installed on your local system, allowing you to select a work item and then track time spent on that particular work item via a start/stop watch-style interface.
+You also have the option to download either the Windows and Mac app.
+These apps can be installed on your local system, allowing you to select a work item and then track time spent on that particular work item via a start/stop watch-style interface.

-The Web Client is available from within the Timetracker web UI of DevOps, allowing you to start tracking right from any work item, without any additional action required.
-You can use multiple desktops, run the Windows Client everywhere or just open your browser; you'll see a synced time interface that you can control from wherever you are.
+The web app is available from within the Timetracker web UI of DevOps, allowing you to start tracking right from any work item, without any additional action required.
+You can use multiple desktops, run the Windows or Mac app everywhere or just open your browser; you'll see a synced time interface that you can control from wherever you are.

 7pace Timetracker has its own permission and subscription management, is fully customizable, and will work with even the most complex work item template (WIT).